@theredspace/spp-client

 License: Apache-2.0

 A TypeScript client library for interacting with the OpenAir SuiteProjects Pro (SPP) XML API.
-This package provides a core SPPClient for making direct API calls and pre-built, type-safe BusinessObject Services for all SuiteProjects Pro objects.
+This package provides a core SPPClient for making direct API calls and pre-built, type-safe BuisinessObject Services for all SuiteProjects Pro objects.

 • Modern ECMAScript Module (ESM) and TypeScript-first design.